-Our camps operate year-round serving youth of all ages with dedicated professionals from the Boy Scouts of America.
+Our camps operate year-round serving youth of all ages with dedicated professionals from Scouting America.
 During the summer, our camps focus on providing safe, age-appropriate activities for our Cub Scouts.
 With a combined total of over 40 years of youth development and camp experience, our summertime camp leadership team is prepared to look after your child.
 All members of our camp leadership team are trained at National Camping School.